swcarpentry/make-novice/_episodes/01-intro.md

 * Compile source code into executable programs or libraries.

 There are now many build tools available, for example [Apache ANT][apache-ant], [doit][doit], and [nmake][nmake] for Windows.
-There are also build tools that build scripts for use with these build tools and others e.g. [GNU Autoconf][autoconf] and [CMake][cmake].
 Which is best for you depends on your requirements, intended usage, and operating system.
 However, they all share the same fundamental concepts as Make.

+Also, you might get across build generation scripts e.g. [GNU Autoconf][autoconf] and [CMake][cmake].
+Those tools do not run the pipelines directly, but rather generate files for use with the build tools.

 > ## Why Use Make if it is Almost 40 Years Old?
 >
+> Make development was started by Stuart Feldman in 1977 as a Bell
+> Labs summer intern.
+Since then it has been undergoing an active
+> development and several implementations are available.
+Since it
+> solves a common issue of workflow management, it remains in
+> widespread use even today.
+>
-> Today, researchers working with legacy codes in C or FORTRAN, which
+> Researchers working with legacy codes in C or FORTRAN, which are
-> are very common in high-performance computing, will, very likely
+> very common in high-performance computing, will, very likely
 > encounter Make.
 >
-> Researchers are also finding Make of use in implementing
+> Researchers can use Make of for implementing reproducible
-> reproducible research workflows, automating data analysis and
+> research workflows, automating data analysis and visualisation
-> visualisation (using Python or R) and combining tables and plots
+> (using Python or R) and combining tables and plots with text to
-> with text to produce reports and papers for publication.
+> produce reports and papers for publication.
 >
 > Make's fundamental concepts are common across build tools.
 {: .callout}

-[GNU Make][gnu-make] is a free, fast, well-documented, and very popular Make implementation.
+[GNU Make][gnu-make] is a free-libre, fast, [well-documented](gnu-make-documentation), and very popular Make implementation.
 From now on, we will focus on it, and when we say Make, we mean GNU Make.

 [autoconf]: http://www.gnu.org/software/autoconf/autoconf.html